heagma/core-infra/README.md

-# edge-architecture
+# edge-architecture - core-infra
-Building Cloud resources with Pulumi and the Go programming language
+Building Cloud resources with Pulumi and the Go programming language.

 ## What is it for?
-This repo contains an example of infrastructure created using the Go programming language together with Pulumi IaC.
+This repo contains the core-infra example of infrastructure created using the Go programming language together with Pulumi IaC.

-It includes the "core-infra" resources that are needed to have the bare minimum to deploy right away (day 1) some initial services.
+It creates resources that are needed to have the bare minimum to deploy quickly (day 1) some initial services.

-A day 2 operation is to add some more resources as per required and those are in a completeley different pulumi project/repository and not in core-infra.
+A day 2 operation is to add some more resources/services as per required on the business logic and those should live in a different repository.
-Those new resources can be a new S3 bucket , a new Lambda function or even new services running on EKS but that needs to interact with some other AWS resources.
+Those new deployments can be a new S3 bucket , a new Lambda function or even new services running on EKS but that needs to interact with some other AWS resources.

 ## What is a bare minimum ?
-For different companies the bare minimum is most likely completely different, but many times, specially for start ups, an initial setup will require:
+For different companies the bare minimum is most likely completely different, but many times, specially for companies just starting uyp in the cloud, an initial setup will require:

-+ 3 Cloud Accounts.
++ 3 Accounts.
 Separated in 2 organizations units (OU) for environment separation (dev, prd) and 1 Master Account.
 + 2-4 Environments (dev, uat, stg, prd).
 This repo will use only dev and prd.
 + 2 Regions for production environment.
 + 2 AZ per Region.